 Playa Tilapita, as well as Tilapa are dry.
 While they have beer, you won’t be enjoying a Pina Colada unless you bring your own rum.
 And pineapple.
 But there are coconuts.

-There is no bank/ATM in Tilapa nor Playa Tilapita
+Also, FYI, there is no bank/ATM in Tilapa nor Playa Tilapita.

 Getting there and getting away:

 Bus or drive to the town Tilapa.
 From there, take a dugout canoe through the mangroves to Playa Tilapita.
 Ask for Alex at the Hotel Pacifico del Mar, the only hotel on the island.
 He and his family are wonderful hosts.

 Do you think Tilapita looks enjoyable?
 Do you want to visit or have you already been there?
 Share your thoughts and/or experiences below!